eli-pavlov/aws-app-deployment-using-terraform/README.md

 ## Deploying Full Stack Web App on AWS using Terraform
 This repository demonstrates the process of deploying a full stack web application on AWS using Terraform.
-By leveraging the power of Terraform's infrastructure as code (IaC) capabilities, you can easily provision and manage the required cloud resources for your application.

 ## Overview
 Deploying a full stack web application on the cloud involves setting up a variety of resources, including virtual machines, databases, load balancers, and networking components.
 This repository provides a structured approach to automating the deployment process using Terraform, ensuring scalability, repeatability, and maintainability.